 Sometimes called ‘direct painting’, alla prima is all about being spontaneous and making rapid decisions, as the goal is to produce a painting in one go (often in one setting), without letting any layers dry.

 If there’s one thing that painting wet-on-wet can teach us, it’s to be confident.
 There's no room for fiddling with the brush, no retouching dry layers, and no glazes to hide the mistakes – every brushstroke counts!
-All this means your kit must be up to scratch so ensure you've got the best oil paint supplies on the market before you start.
+All this means your kit must be up to scratch so ensure you've got the best oil paint supplies on the market before you start (and check out the materials we've found below, too).

 Painting alla prima particularly suits working plein air, but you can still apply it to your studio work.
 In fact, it’s a great way to help add more freedom and spontaneity when working in this environment.
 In this workshop, we will work from a photo, but will attempt to capture the essence of the scene with the same energy and speed as if we were painting from life.